-No greater Pathology or Risk?
+No Greater Pathology or Risk?

-Physical and mental health among LGBT individuals is far more compromised than many are prone to acknowledge (Frisch and Brønnum-Hansen, 2009) yet the APA Task Force conclusion was that “there is no greater pathology in the homosexual population than in the general population” (Glassgold et al., 2009).
+At the population level, the physical and mental health of LGBT individuals is far more compromised than many are prone to acknowledge (Frisch & Brønnum-Hansen, 2009) yet the APA Task Force conclusion was that “there is no greater pathology in the homosexual population than in the general population” (Glassgold et al., 2009).